Jungmin-YUN-0/SummPilot/README.md

 pip install -r requirements.txt
 ```

+##

 ### Usage
 To run the application locally:
 ```bash
 python run.py
 ```
 You can access the application by opening your web browser and navigating to `http://localhost:8080`.

+&nbsp;

 If needed, you can modify the host and port settings by editing the following code:
 ```bash